 On this short pilgrimage you will be able to experience and partake in the rich and varied cultural practices of Buddhism in Australia.
 We will take in the Quang Mingh Temple and the Great Stupa, both significant Buddhist structures, as well as the smaller monastery of Newbury in Victoria.
 We will then participate in the spectacular ‘ILLUMIN8’ Festival of Light & Peace held annually at The Great Stupa.

 On arrival in Melbourne, we will visit the Quang Mingh Temple which is supported by a very large Vietnamese population of around 15,000.
 After our visit we will head to the Great Stupa of Universal Compassion, home of the Jade Buddha for Universal Peace.
-On our second day we will head to Newbury Buddhist Monastery for dana and lunch with local supporters, followed by an afternoon of leisure around Daylesford and Hepburn Springs.
-Days 3 and 4 are set aside for the two day Festival of Light and Peace at the Great Stupa.
+On our second day we will head to Newbury Buddhist Monastery for dana and lunch with local supporters, and return for the start of the Festival.
+Day 3 is set aside for a day of the Festival of Light and Peace at the Great Stupa.

 This short pilgrimage has some of the best that Buddhism in Australia has to offer!